openstack/operations-guide/doc/source/preface.rst

 If your preference is to build your own OpenStack expertise internally, a good way to kick-start that might be to attend or arrange a training session.
-The OpenStack Foundation has a `Training Marketplace <https://www.openstack.org/marketplace/training>`_ where you can look for nearby events.
+The OpenInfra Foundation has a `Training Marketplace <https://www.openstack.org/marketplace/training>`_ where you can look for nearby events.
 Also, the OpenStack community is `working to produce <https://wiki.openstack.org/wiki/Training-guides>`_ open source